hidde/eleventy-wcag-reporter/README.md

 ## Create a report

-### Use the shell script
+### Use the npm script

-You can run `./add_report.sh`, which will ask for a name and duplicate the example folder with that name.
+You can run `npm run add-report`, which will ask for a name and duplicate the example folder with that name.

 ### Manually